Don’t build roadblocks out of assumptions. – Lorii Myers

 I analyzed sample data from 3 retailers who do annual “wall to wall” physical counts.
 There were 898,526 count records in the sample across 92 stores.
 For each count record (active items only on the day of the count), the system on hand balance before the count was captured along with the physical quantity counted.
 The products in the sample include hardware, dry grocery, household consumables, sporting goods, basic apparel and all manner of specialty hardlines items.
 Each of the retailers report annual shrink percentages that are in line with industry averages.

-A system record is considered to be “accurate” if the system quantity is adjusted by less than +/- 5% after the physical count is taken.
+A system inventory record is considered to be “accurate” if the system quantity is adjusted by less than +/- 5% after the physical count is taken.
 Here are the results:

 So 54% of inventory records were accurate within a 5% tolerance on the day of the count.
 Not good, right?